I’ve updated my butter tart list. New entries are marked with asterisks.

 This is another reader suggested butter tart.
 I quite like this one.
 There are lots of raisins and a nice, flavourful syrup.
 If the pastry was home made and if the tart was a little large, this one would probably crack the top five.

-A Butter Tart from Belle Baguette.
+A tart from Belle Baguette.

 While this Butter Tart falls in the middle of the pack, it’s still quite a good tart.
 I simply find that the crust on tart was a little on the dry and bland side.